Kiplinger’s publishes a new list of top 100 colleges ranked on “best value” — an inherently subjective exercise.

 Education Department launches a Web site to publicize financial aid information.

-The 1994 crime bill made prisoners ineligible for a key federal student aid program.
+The 1994 crime bill passed by Congress made inmates ineligible for a key federal student aid program.

 Inmates can earn college credit through program offered at men’s and women’s prisons in Jessup.

 Schools aim to be selective and intimate, like private colleges, at a lower list price.

 Fewer high school graduates and price concerns cause upheaval for Maryland’s St. Mary’s, other schools.